lenmus/vregress/README.md

 $ ./regression.sh       #runs the visual regression tests
 ```

 The `regression.sh` script will generate a lot of error messages. **It is normal!**.
-It creates a folder `lomse/zz_regression/` with the following content:
+It creates a folder `zz_regression` at the same level than the lomse root folder, with the following content:

 ```
-   lomse/
+   lomse-project
+       │
+       ├── lomse
+       │     ├── src
+       │     ├── scripts
+       │     ├── zz_build_area
+       │     ┆
+       │
+       ├── vregress
+       │     ├── target
+       │     ┆
+       │
-     ├── src/
+       ├── lclt
-     ├── scripts/
+       │     ├── src
+       │     ┆
        ┆
-     ├── zz_build_area/
-     └── zz_regression/
+       └── zz_regression
              ├── generated/
              ├── failures/
              ├── regression.htm
              └── regression.css
 ```

-- Folder `zz_build_area/` is created by `build-lomse.sh` script and used by all other scripts.
+- Folder `lomse/zz_build_area/` is created by `build-lomse.sh` script and used by all other scripts.
 - Folder `zz_regression` is created by `regression.sh` script and contains results:
     - Subfolder `generated` contains the images for the rendered scores
     - Subfolder `failures` contains the GIF images for the test failures